yashv6655/Glossary-SEO/README.md

 2. **AI Extract**: Claude scans documentation for technical terms and concepts
 3. **SEO Optimize**: Each term becomes a search-friendly definition page
 4. **Rank & Convert**: Capture developer searches and funnel to your product

+## How This Helps Sita's ICP

+`dev-glossary` is more than just an SEO tool; it's a project designed to improve the developer experience.

+### For Developer Tool Companies

+- **Solve the "Developer Marketing" Problem:** Attract high-intent developer traffic through content-driven SEO without the high cost of a dedicated content team.
+- **Streamline Onboarding:** Use the generated glossary as a "map" to your codebase, helping new hires become productive faster.

+### For Individual Developers

+- **Learn New Codebases Faster:** The generated glossaries provide a clear, searchable reference for any new project, making it easier to understand the key concepts and components.
+- **Demystify "Tribal Knowledge":** By analyzing the code itself, `dev-glossary` surfaces internal components and terminology that are often undocumented.

+This project directly supports Sita's core mission of making it easier for developers to learn new codebases.
+By providing a tool that creates high-quality, comprehensive glossaries, we are helping to build a more accessible and understandable open-source ecosystem.

 ## Tech Stack